NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Known Issues
 - Slower than native LAMP/MAMP.
 You can try adding more v.memory/v.cpus in Vagrantfile
-- Copying the _vufind2/local_ directory inside the _ubuntu_ virtual machine is a ~~dirty~~ hack to get the virtual machine to access _local/cache_.
-However, the changes in the host under _local/config/vagrant_ are now rsynced automatically to the virtual machine.
-If for some reason they are not, run 'vagrant rsync-auto' again.
-The rsyncing comes with the slight caveat for Windows users who need to download <a href="http://www.rsync.net/resources/binaries/cwRsync_5.4.1_x86_Free.zip">rsync</a> and install it with the default options
 - If running Solr, v.memory needs to be at least around 2048, which should work.

 ### Resources